 Yes, school fees subsidies are available.
 No student, if deemed suitable for Pathlight, will be deprived of an education because he/she cannot afford it.

-About 40% of Pathlight students, who meet our school fees subsidy eligibility criteria, pay lower than the listed school fees.
-These students receive financial subsidies ranging from 20% to full waiver of school fees, computed according to their household income.
+Students who meet our school fees subsidy eligibility criteria, pay lower than the listed school fees, with some enjoying full waiver of school fees.

 In addition, students who meet our eligibility criteria will receive additional support such as: